slackapi/node-slack-sdk/docs/_pages/getting_started.md

 In this guide we'll be **calling a method of Web API** to post a message to a channel.
 The Web API is the foundation of the Slack Platform, and almost every Slack app uses it.
 Aside from posting messages, the Web API allows your app to call [methods](https://api.slack.com/methods) that can be used for everything from creating a channel to updating a user's status.
-Before we can call a method, we need to configure our new app with the proper permissions.
+Before we can call any methods, we need to configure our new app with the proper permissions.

-### Getting a token to use the Web API
+## Getting a token to use the Web API

 Navigate to "OAuth & Permissions" and scroll down to the section for scopes.
 Slack describes the various permissions your app could obtain from an installing user as **scopes**.
 There are [over 60 scopes](https://api.slack.com/scopes)!